ycastonguay/MPfm/README.md

 Important notes:
 --

 __Important 2013/04/09__: I commited some files that were taken from BASS.NET using ILSpy (BassWrapper in the MPfm.Sound class library) by mistake. __This source code is (C) 2005-2013 Bernd Niedergesäß__.
 This source code has been removed from this repository thus making the project unbuildable for some time until this matter is resolved.
+More info can be found [here](http://mp4m.org/blog/removed-sensitive-code-taken-from-bass-net-from-github/).

 I'm currently refactoring the project with version 0.7.0.0.
 Please consult the [Mantis bug tracker for MPfm](http://www.mp4m.org/mantis/roadmap_page.php).